medcl/csv2sql/README.md

-CSV2SQL, An util to convert csv data to SQL scripts.
+CSV2SQL, An util to convert csv data to SQL scripts and load to MySQL.

 ## How it works